owozsh/myopia/README.md

 ### Variations of this theme

-There are some variations of this theme on the 'Variations' folder, they're not as updated as the default one.
-Feel free to use them and pull some new ones ;)
+There are some variations of this theme on the 'Variations' folder ;)

 ## Tweaking